lotockib/nanodegree/notes/nanodegree/foundations/Route Planning Project.md

-# Route Planning

 ## Build

-To get started with your project, you can download the code from the GitHub repo [here](https://github.com/udacity/CppND-Route-Planning-Project), or you can use the workspace provided below.
-If you decide to work on this project on your local machine, you will need to install the dependencies outlined in the GitHub [README](https://github.com/udacity/CppND-Route-Planning-Project/blob/master/README.md) for the project, which can be difficult.
+To get started with your project, you can download the code from the GitHub repo [here](https://github.com/udacity/CppND-Route-Planning-Project "https://github.com/udacity/CppND-Route-Planning-Project"), or you can use the workspace provided below.
+If you decide to work on this project on your local machine, you will need to install the dependencies outlined in the GitHub [README](https://github.com/udacity/CppND-Route-Planning-Project/blob/master/README.md "https://github.com/udacity/CppND-Route-Planning-Project/blob/master/README.md") for the project, which can be difficult.

 In this classroom concept, you will see the instructions for building, running, and testing your project.
 In the next classroom concept, you will see a detailed overview of the project code, so you'll be well prepared to start work on the project.

 ### Build and Install Udacity repo and IO2d repo

 1. Clone library next to udacity repo

     ```
     git clone git@github.com:udacity/CppND-Route-Planning-Project.git
     cd CppND-Route-Planning-Project.git
     git submodule update --init --recursive
     ```

-2. Follow build steps below, modified from [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
+2. Follow build steps below, modified from [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md "https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md")

     ```
     sudo apt update
     sudo apt install build-essential